-Encompassing both History and Geography, the Human and Social curriculum helps learners to understand their world in the context of people and places, resources and environments across the globe, and gain a solid knowledge around key historical events, locally and internationally that have effected changes in society over time.
+Encompassing both History and Geography, the Human and Social curriculum helps learners to recognise the world they live in by understanding past events that brought about change in the context of people/places, resources and environments across the globe.
+It also aims to enable learners to retain previously taught historical fact and gain a solid understanding of substantive and disciplinary knowledge to allow learners the opportunity to become historians and/or geographers.